quicwg/qlog/draft-marx-qlog-main-schema.md

 for each qlog file individually and copying them to the "traces" array of a new, aggregated qlog file.
 This is typically done in a post-processing step.

-For example, for a test setup, we perform logging on the CLIENT, on the SERVER and on a single point on their common NETWORK path.
+For example, for a test setup, we perform logging on the client, on the server and on a single point on their common network path.
 Each of these three logs is first created separately during the test.
 Afterwards, the three logs can be aggregated into a single qlog file.